-We are sure you might have a lot of questions due to the current status of COVID-19 around the country.
-UM has a great resource for you to stay informed of this situation.
+You might have many questions due to the current status of COVID-19 around the country.
+UM has great resources to keep you informed.
 For more information, please visit UM's Coronavirus Information website.

-If you are a UM faculty member, please visit our Keep on Teaching web page for more information on continuing to provide education to our students.
+If you are a UM faculty member, please visit our Keep on Teaching web page for more information about providing education to our students.

 Screening for Employees Who Have Traveled

-IMPORTANT: If you have been traveling or if you or others with whom you have had close contact have experienced health issues, please review the Returning to Campus Questionnaire.
+IMPORTANT: If you have been traveling or if you / others with whom you have had close contact have experienced health issues, please review the Returning to Campus Questionnaire.

 Faculty should complete the Faculty Telecommuting Agreement and Staff should complete the Staff Telecommuting Agreement.
 Please be sure to review the Telecommuting FAQ.
 Once the forms have been completed, please send them to HRSCommunications@umontana.edu.

 Keep on Working FAQ

 Is campus safe?

-The most up-to-date literature on the topic of COVID-19 indicates that thoughtful businesses should review and limit instances where large groups of people will be gathered.
-It is said this will help with preventing the unmitigated spread of this disease.
+The most up-to-date literature on the topic of COVID-19 indicates thoughtful businesses should review and limit instances where large groups of people will be gathered.
+It is said this will help prevent the unmitigated spread of COVID-19.
 For that reason, the University of Montana has moved to remote learning.
-Campus itself is not closing.
-We will still be open to serve our students in every other capacity — to house them in the residence halls, to feed them in our dining facilities, to provide them with financial aid and we will meet with them individually as we have always done.
+Campus is not closing.
+We will still be open to serve students in every other capacity — to house them in residence halls, to feed them in dining facilities, to provide them with financial aid and we will meet with them individually as we have always done.
 Moving to remote learning limits the number of times each day that large groups gather in a single location.
 This is not a statement that campus is not safe; it is a statement that the University, in conjunction with state and local officials, is working hard to do the right thing in the face of an ever-changing and rapidly evolving virus.